Lake Arrowhead Village is small, but it has plenty of things to do both outdoors and indoors.

 Different kinds of the outdoor activities follow the weather change.
 A snowball fight is an all-time favorite not only among the small kids, but also their oldest siblings, parents, and even grandparents.
 Next go skiing and snowboarding, replacing water skiing and rowboats.

 Ice-skating is yet another popular winter pastime with more outdoor rinks than you can visit in one day.
 Silver Bell Arena at SkyPark at Santa’s Village has all the chances to become your first rink before venturing to other secluded places.

 5. Shopping at Waterfront Stores

-Shopping is probably one of the most popular things to do in Lake Arrowhead Village among ladies.
-However, men pick up this fun, but expensive activity fairly quickly.
-How is it even possible to resist over dozens of waterfront shops?
+Shopping is probably one of the most popular things to do in Lake Arrowhead Village among the ladies.
+The male visitors also pick up this fun, but expensive activity fairly quickly.
+How is it even possible to resist more than dozens of waterfront shops?
 Stores like Jockey International, Claire’s Accessories, Van Heusen, Zee Place, and many others know exactly what to do to make you splurge a little bit.

-This concludes our list of top things to do in Lake Arrowhead Village.
-Whether you are an outdoor person or big city enthusiast, this gorgeous town has potential to satisfy all of your inclinations.
-Add some great shopping experience and excellent food and you might never want to leave.
+This concludes our list of the top things to do in Lake Arrowhead Village.
+Whether you are a nature lover or a big city enthusiast, this gorgeous town has all the potential to satisfy all of your inclinations.
+Add some great shopping experience and excellent food and you will never want to leave.

 - 9 Things to Know before Visiting Lake Arrowhead